marronjo/cofhe-foundry-mocks/README.md

     ...

     function setUp() public {
-        CFT = new CoFheTest();
+        CFT = new CoFheTest(false);
         ...
 }
 ```

 Creating a new `CoFheTest` contract initializes a mock CoFHE `TaskManager` which stores encrypted values locally as cleartext.
 This mock TM contract is etched to the address found in `FHE.sol`, and will handle all `FHE.___` calls.
+The boolean param is `log` which sets whether the mocked ops should be logged to the console.

 > [!NOTE]
 > Outside of a test environment `FHE.sealoutput` and `FHE.decrypt` will resolve asynchronously.
 See `IAsyncFHEReceiver`.
 Due to the nature of foundry tests, these async callbacks are called synchronously.